-Hold a treat near your pooches’ nose to get her attention.
+Hold a treat near your pooch’s nose to get their attention.
 Raise the treat higher while commanding “sit”.
-As she lifts his or her head toward the treat, she will automatically drop her bottom to the ground.
+As he or she lifts their head toward the treat, they’ll automatically drop their bottom to the ground.
 If this doesn’t work, repeat the sequence.
-Only give the treat once she sits.
+Only give the treat once they sit.

-Once pooch has mastered the “sit” command, tell her to sit, and take one or two steps back.
-Calmly say “stay” and while holding up your hand in a stop position.
-If she stays for at least a few seconds, she deserves a reward.
-Continue to practice this command while increasing the distance, duration and number of distractions over time.
+Once pooch has mastered the “sit” cue, tell them to sit and take one or two steps back.
+Calmly say “stay” while holding up your hand in a stop position.
+If they stay for at least a few seconds, they deserve a reward.
+Continue to practice this cue while increasing the distance, duration and number of distractions over time.

-These foundational skills will help protect your puppy (and your visitors, family and furnishings) at home, as well as once you begin taking them on outings.
+These foundational skills will help protect your puppy at home (and your visitors, family, and furnishings), as well as once you begin taking them on outings.
 If you’re interested in enhancing your foundations in dog lingo and tricks, read more about how to speak dog and our simple dog training tricks.

-The Otago Polytechnic School of Veterinary Nursing says you should begin training a puppy as soon as they come home, regardless of age.
+You should begin potty training a puppy as soon as they come home, regardless of age.

-Now back to the defined space.
-A designated potty area helps with training (and smells)!
-Take pup to this same place at the intervals listed below.
-Once he or she goes in the right spot, reward them with praise or a treat.
-Reinforcing the right actions is a key element to successful training.
+- Designated space.
+A designated potty area helps with puppy training (and smells)!
+Take pup to this spot at the intervals listed further down.
+Once he or she goes in the right spot then reward them with praise or a treat immediately.
+Reinforcing the right actions is a key element to successful puppy potty training.

-Puppies need to go regularly as they have small bladders.
-Keep a consistent schedule.
-If you like using a planner, New Zealand pet school Academy has one you can download.
+Puppies need to go regularly as they have small bladders, so keep to a consistent schedule.
 Take pooch outside every two hours.
-If he or she has an accident at thirty minutes, reduce intervals to thirty minutes.
+If he or she has an accident at thirty minutes then reduce intervals to thirty minutes.
 You can gradually increase the amount of time to one and then two hours from there.